Kansas Probate | Inheritance Advances in Kansas

 What Happens if Someone Dies Without a Will in Kansas?

-If you die without a will in Kansas, the state will label your estate as intestate distribute your assets.
+If you die without a will in Kansas, the state will label your estate as intestate and distribute your assets.
 Kansas probate court will also appoint someone — typically an adult descendant or spouse — as the executor to manage the estate during the probate process.

 Does Kansas Have an Inheritance or Estate Tax?